Felix-Hz/green-squares/README.md

 ### Fact of Day 256
 The number 1729 is the smallest natural number representable in two different ways as a sum of two positive cubes, as Ramanujan stated on the spot.

+### Fact of Day 257
+In October 28 of 1492, Christopher Columbus lands in Cuba.